dengeist/accessible-modal-pattern/README.md

 * VoiceOver in Safari 8.0.8 (9537.71) in OS X 10.10.5: Passed - although `aria-describedby` is not read automatically
 * ChromeVox 45.0.2428.0 in Chrome 45.0.2454.101 in OS X 10.10.5: Passed
 * Orca 3.10.3 in Firefox 39.0 in Ubuntu 14.04: Partial Functionality - does not support aria-hidden and does not announce the `aria-describedby`

+## How to contribute
+This project strives to be fully WCAG 2.0 and §509 compliant.
+Please make note of bugs and accessibility failures on [this project's issues page]().